joellanciaux/composer-boop-plugin/README.md

 A VS Code extension that plays a sound notification when you stop typing in Cursor's composer window.

+## Why?

+Cursor's Composer / Chat is awesome, but I found it pretty hard to keep track of when long-running updates (especially in agent mode!) were completing.
+So I made this simple extension that adds some feedback for when there's an "Accept Change" prompt.

+## Caveats

+This is pretty jank due to VS Code's extension security model and the lack of a way to detect when Cursor's composer is open.
+In lieu of this, we're just looking at change events on the chat / composer's code blocks.
+It's not 100% reliable, but it gets the job done.

+Hoping that Cursor adds this feature natively soon!

 ## Features

-- Plays a configurable sound when you stop typing in Cursor's composer
+- Plays a sound when you stop typing in Cursor's composer
 - Customizable delay time
 - Multiple sound options
 - Adjustable volume
-- Works on macOS, Windows, and Linux
+- Works on macOS, Windows, and Linux (untested on the latter two)

 ## Installation